scambier/tic80-typescript/README.md

 - JS code up to ES2020.
 This tool does not provide polyfills.
 - Required to have a single file output
-- Tree-shaking is disabled, as esbuild would strip important "unused" functions like `TIC()`
+- Tree-shaking is disabled by default, as esbuild would strip important "unused" functions like `TIC()`

 ## Issues